Project knowledge for AI tools · Free

 Common questions

-How is Lore different from a memory system?
+How is Lore different from AI memory?

-What does it cost to use?
+What does it cost?

 Do I need to set up infrastructure?